DomeshSinha/LYST_clone/README.md

 And At last and important there is a cart page with functionality to sum total the price of the products and have coupons functionality enabled for discount option as well

-# Manish Faujdar and Devend Sharma together has created Payment, Checkout and Delivery Pages

 ![Screenshot (68)](https://user-images.githubusercontent.com/57911117/167422650-67e7abe6-ef83-428b-beab-ddb9d7ffb54c.png)
 ![Screenshot (69)](https://user-images.githubusercontent.com/57911117/167422651-8f1f8126-997c-401a-80e7-0180f6f9d9cf.png)